 Livvi’s Place at Bernie Mullane, Marella Avenue, Kellyville

-The new Livvi’s Place in the Hills boasts a number of interactive spaces, including a water play area, swings, a musical play walk and cool tunnel, picnic area and seating, climbing ropes, awesome in-built mini trampolines and so much more – all elements are real novelties for little people!
+Livvi’s Place boasts a number of interactive spaces, including a water play area, swings, a musical play walk and cool tunnel, picnic area and seating, climbing ropes, awesome in-built mini trampolines and so much more – all elements are real novelties for little people!
 The space is brightly coloured (it’s nice to see purples and aquas rather than the classic red, blue and yellow playground equipment) and invites kids to use their imagination.
 The existing playground is still there too which means there’s stacks to play on.

 Importantly, the access to the area for disabled children is great, with wide flat paths and larger than normal gates.
 There are also heaps of disabled car spots right in front of the playground.